Kazakhstan

 Voyage au Kazakhstan: le grand lac d'Almaty

-The Big Almaty Lake, or Grand Lake of Almaty, perched at an altitude of 2511 meters, amazes visitors with its crystal clear water surrounded by mountain peaks.
+The Big Almaty Lake, perched at an altitude of 2,511 meters, amazes visitors with its crystal-clear waters surrounded by mountain peaks.
 It is the city's drinking water reserve, so swimming is prohibited.

-You can get there by walking on a giant pipe, which makes the walk quite original.
-Those who are not reassured can also take an asphalt road.
+You can get there by walking on a giant pipe, which makes for a rather unusual walk.
+Those who are not comfortable with this can also take a paved road.

 voyage kazakhstan: Les lacs Kolsai